Browse Items (2227 total)

 This interview is part of an oral history project called Southern Communities: Listening for a Change: Mighty Tigers--Oral HIstories of Chapel Hill's Lincoln High School.
 The interviewes were conducted from 2000-2001, by Bob Gilgor, with former teachers, staff, and students from Chapel Hill, N.C.'s…

-Frances Hargraves - On childhood, family, education, and teaching
+Thurman Couch - On his childhood, family, and school integration

-Fran Jackson - On her childhood, education, and school integration
+Ted Stone - On his childhood, values, and school integration

 This interview is part of an oral history project called Southern Communities: Listening for a Change: Mighty Tigers--Oral HIstories of Chapel Hill's Lincoln High School.
 The interviewes were conducted from 2000-2001, by Bob Gilgor, with former teachers, staff, and students from Chapel Hill, N.C.'s…